 Journey time (round trip): 4.5 hours – Difficulty level: medium-easy

 The main aspect of this route is given by the fact that you can find yourself immersed in a mountain landscape that literally recalls the desert dunes … with the only difference that the dominant color is white.
 The route starts from Monte Spinale, reachable with the gondola of the same name, and from here you descend along a short stretch of track towards Grostè, which can be reached by crossing the bumps and valleys in the presence of the Brenta Dolomites.
 This group of Dolomites, in fact, is the backdrop for the whole excursion.
 If you want to extend the route further, you can start from the center of Madonna di Campiglio along the forest road that reaches Malga Fevri and then follow the track to the Graffer Refuge.

 Travel time (round trip): 6.5 hours – Difficulty level: medium

-With this route we dispel yet another myth: with snowshoes you can also reach one of the peaks of the Brenta Dolomites, without having to be expert mountaineers.
+With this route we dispel yet another myth: with snowshoes you can also reach one of the peaks of the Brenta Dolomites, without having to be expert mountaineers..
 Cima Roma is, in fact, reachable via a panoramic itinerary that starts from the top station of the Grostè cable car.
-Immediately outside the Stoppani refuge, go up the edge of the track, towards the Grostè pass and the relative chairlift.
+Immediately outside the Stoppani refuge, go up the edge of the track, in the direction of the Grostè pass and the relative chairlift.
 After the chairlift you leave the ski area behind you and continue into the snowy and sunny valley.
 At the end of the plateau begins a steep uphill stretch that leads to the top of Cima Roma.